smihaljenovic/booksApi/README.md

 ### Run tests
 It is recommended to run tests on empty database.
 Tests can be run inside docker instance, inside booksApi folder.
 Run command `node ace test unit`.

+### Frontend
+Frontend is accessible over localhost:2200 route.
+Credentials for main admin user are admin@books.com with password Admin22*.